makehumancommunity/makehuman-static-website/content/MPFB/Docs/makehuman/_index.md

 title: "Integrating with MakeHuman"
 draft: false
 weight: 50
-description: "Things to take into account when integrating with MakeHuman"
+description: "Integrating MakeHuman with MPFB in Blender: import paths, MHM files, socket connection and which workflow to choose when bringing characters across."
 alwaysopen: false
 ---